codedread/bitjs/README.md

 ### bitjs.image

-This namespace includes code for dealing with image formats.
+This namespace includes code for dealing with binary images.
 It includes a module for converting WebP images into alternative raster graphics formats (PNG/JPG).

 ```javascript
 import {convertWebPtoPNG, convertWebPtoJPG} from './bitjs/image/webp-shim/webp-shim.js';